nanoporetech/megalodon/docs/index.rst

 This command produces the ``megalodon_results`` output directory containing basecalls, mappings, SNP and modified base results.

 The majority of megalodon's functionality is accessed via the ``megalodon`` command (exemplified above), though a small number of additional scripts are found in the ``scripts`` directory of the code repository.
-These including independent modified base or SNP aggregation (much faster than re-computing per-read calls), modified base result validation, and model statistic calibration.
+These include independent modified base or SNP aggregation (much faster than re-computing per-read calls), modified base result validation, and model statistic calibration.
 Helper scripts to perform sequence variant phasing (details here :doc:`variant_phasing`) are also included in the ``scripts`` directory of the repository.

 --------